vria/design-patterns/Structural/Flyweight/README.md

 This is unshared concrete flyweight.

 `SmallPackage`, `BigPackage` and `CustomPackage` implement [PackageInterface].
-The latter defines a method `getTotalWeight` which returns a weight of a package based on intrinistic data (*volume*) and extrinistic data (*density*).
+The latter defines the method `getTotalWeight` which returns a weight of a package based on intrinistic data (*volume*) and extrinistic data (*density*).
-The volume value is stored in flyweight, the density value is passed to the method.
+The volume value is stored in the flyweight, the density value is passed to its method.

 Every instantiation of `SmallPackage`, `BigPackage` or `CustomPackage` must be